ddev/ddev/docs/users/performance.md

 ddev mutagen sync || true
 ```

-### Syncing after yarn actions
+### Syncing after yarn, npm, pnpm actions

-Yarn actions can also set off massive filesystem changes.
-The `ddev yarn` command mitigates this problem by doing a mutagen sync after taking the action.
-So you can use `ddev yarn install` instead of using yarn directly, and it will take care of this for you.
-Alternately, you can just `ddev mutagen sync` after doing any similar action that has large filesystem consequences.
+Actions by those programs can also set off massive filesystem changes.

+You should run `ddev mutagen sync` in order to get things into sync, or simply wait.

 <a name="mutagen-config"></a>